-Burntisland was once a busy port but its use has dropped of since late in the last century...
+Burntisland was once a busy port but its use has dropped off since late in the last century...

-There are yacht moorings in the small area behind the “Island Jetty just inside the harbour entrance but these are very exposed to winds from the West and South.
+There are yacht moorings in the small area behind the “Island" Jetty just inside the harbour entrance but these are very exposed to winds from the West and South.
 The Sailing Club has installed a new pontoon with finger berths inside the East Dock and there is a visitor’s berth there.
+They are in the process of installing another pontoon which should be in sometime during this summer (2022)

 The Sailing Club has been there for a good few years but up until recently had no arrangements in place for visitors.
 Now they have the pontoon and are quite happy to accept visitors but you need to apply via their website a couple of days in advance to occupy one of their pontoon berths overnight. ... read more